 Advanced driving is not simply developing speed of reaction.
-It involves the ability to identify hazards, anticipate and assess the potential risk to the Tutor and their Trainees and to better equip them, and the Tutor, to respond to them effectively.
+Advanced Tutors must tutor Group Tutors in the ability to identify hazards, anticipate and assess the potential risk to the Group Tutor and their Trainees and to better equip them to respond effectively.
 Similarly, teaching is not just a matter of telling people what to do or demonstrating the end result.
 It is managing the whole complex interactive process.

-Basically, driver development tutoring is a risk assessment process that allows the Tutor to develop an ability to identify and manage their trainees' exposure to unnecessary risk.
+Driver development training is a risk assessment process that allows the Group Tutor to develop the ability to identify and manage their trainees' exposure to unnecessary risk.
 Those skills, like many others, can be further developed and honed by continuing to learn from experience.